 The visual below highlights the intricate web of global trade.
-While a part of the world’s trade in goods can be described as truly global, regional trade accounts for a very important share of overall global trade.
-Some 70% of the trade of European Union countries, for example, was within the European Free Trade Association area in 2013.
+While a part of the world’s trade in goods can be described as truly global, regional accounts for a very important share of overall global trade.
+Some 70% of the imports and exports of European Union countries, for example, was within the European Free Trade Association area in 2013.
 Similarly, nearly 49% of North American trade was within NAFTA.

 Neighbours clearly play an important role in exports.
 Some 75% of Canadian exports, for example, went to the US in 2013, whereas Ireland was the fifth largest export destination for the UK, despite Ireland’s economy ranking only 48th in terms of total size.